-BICYCLE AND PART RECALLS OVER TIME: 2001-PRESENT

-The CPSC has conducted 253 recalls of bicycles and bicycle parts since 2001.[1]
+BICYCLE AND PART RECALLS OVER TIME: 2001-PRESENT The CPSC has conducted 317 recalls of bicycles and bicycle parts since 2001.

-CPSC recalls are generally for a specific component part of a bicycle, not the vehicle as a whole, and dozens of different parts have been subject to CPSC-recalls over the years.
-The most common parts at issue include forks, handlebar components, frames, and braking system components.
-Together, these four categories account for 60% of the 253 total recalls that have occurred since 2001.
+CPSC recalls are generally for a specific component part of a bicycle, not the product as a whole, and dozens of different parts have been subject to CPSC-recalls over the years.
+The most common parts at issue include forks, braking system components, handlebar components, stems, and wheels/tires.
+Together, these five categories account for 66% of the 317 total recalls that have occurred since 2001.
 Consumers and retailers should carefully monitor these bicycle parts to ensure proper functioning before use or sale.